kaveesha-neth/kaveesha-neth/README.md

 - Contributing to **data science** and **machine learning** open-source projects.

 ## 🌱 Learning:
+- Following **BSc.Hons.
+Information Technology** degree in University of Moratuwa.
 - Advanced **machine learning** algorithms and their applications in real-world projects.
 - **Cloud Computing** and **DevOps** practices for scalable systems.
 - **UI/UX principles** to further enhance design skills.

 ## 🚀 My Learning Progress on roadmap.sh